-*Books & Videos- use masking tape around edges of tag to avoid tearing original cover of book.
+*Books & Videos- use masking tape or painters tape around edges of tag to avoid tearing original cover of book.
 If using barcoded tags, do not tape over barcode.
 Tape tag on back cover.

 *Clothing- attach tags to front belt loops or buttonholes using zipties.
 The size tag at the neck or waist may work as well, but the tag should be easily visible.
 If a suitable place to attach a ziptie cannot be found, a safety pin can be used.
 Clothing must be on hangers.
 Please hang your items so the hanger is facing to the left or in the shape of a question mark.